Donna Alton* was scrupulous about maintaining her family’s rainy day fund of $150,000 in a home equity line of credit at her credit union.

 Alton filed a report at her local police department.
 “They looked at me like, ‘Lady, you’re watching too many Jack Bauers,’ ” she said, referring to the main character in the TV series 24 about a counterterrorist unit agent.

-Fortunately, Alton’s homeowners insurance policy with Chubb Group of Insurance Companies offered free identity management services from Identity Theft 911.
+Fortunately, Alton’s homeowners insurance policy with Chubb Group of Insurance Companies offered free identity management services from IDT911.
 “You always think they fluff up your policy with services like that,” said Alton, who worked in insurance for 15 years.
 “You never think you’re going to have to use it.
 But it was a godsend.”

-Alton was impressed with the seamless transfer from Chubb’s claim department to Identity Theft 911’s Fraud Resolution Center.
+Alton was impressed with the seamless transfer from Chubb’s claim department to IDT911’s Fraud Resolution Center.
 From there, her case was given to Maria Valenzuela, a fraud investigator, who helped Alton until her case was resolved.

 Valenzuela took steps to protect Alton’s other accounts and credit by placing a fraud alert on the Altons’ credit reports.
 Alerts let potential creditors know that you may be—or are at risk of being—an identity theft victim.